matthewsalan/matthewsalan.github.io/_posts/2014-08-05-my-first-post.md

   Or maybe I'd still be lost in the big bad coding forest if nothing happened to my truck.
 In any case, blaming the thief makes me feel better!

   Oh yeah, one more thing.
-The new catalytic converter I bought, it doesn't fit my truck.
+That new catalytic converter I bought, it doesn't fit my truck.

 To be continued............